A UDOT Project

 Study Overview

-The Utah Department of Transportation’s (UDOT) mission is to keep Utah moving while enhancing quality of life through transportation improvements in our state.
+UDOT’s mission is to keep Utah moving while enhancing quality of life through transportation improvements in our state.
 UDOT is conducting an Environmental Impact Statement (EIS) to improve regional and local mobility at the Interstate 80 (I-80) and SR-224 interchange at Kimball Junction and on SR-224 from Kimball Junction through the Olympic Parkway intersection in Summit County, Utah.

 • Taking no action